The following photographers won awards at the 2010 LensCulture Exposure Awards in the Single Image category.

 Winner, 3rd Prize

-Be sure to see the Portfolio Prize winner and the 25 Honorable Mention winners, too!
+Be sure to see the Portfolio Prize Winners and the 25 Honorable Mention winners too!

 Congratulations to all!